grafana/plugin-tools/docusaurus/docs/create-a-grafana-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There's a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 This tutorial teaches you to build a support for your data source.

-For more information about backend plugins, refer to the documentation on [Backend plugins](https://grafana.com/docs/grafana/latest/developers/plugins/backend/).
+For more information about backend plugins, refer to the documentation on [Backend plugins](../../introduction/backend.md).

 In this tutorial, you'll:

-- Build a backend for your data source
+- Build a backend for your data source.
-- Implement a health check for your data source
+- Implement a health check for your data source.
-- Enable Grafana Alerting for your data source
+- Enable Grafana Alerting for your data source.

 #### Prerequisites